 Another way to show customers you appreciate their business is to give away free products, services, expertise, or advice in a freebie giveaway.

-A sweepstakes-style can reward customers for shopping with your small business, or even keeping up with your newsletter, by giving away free products.
+A sweepstakes-style giveaway can reward customers for shopping with your small business—or even just keeping up with your newsletter or engaging on social media—by giving away free products.

 As long as it proves valuable for both you and the customer, your client should find that the extra step taken shows your appreciation.
 Plus, you can take the time to have a meaningful conversation about how your business can serve the client better.

-If you have a B2B client all the way across the country, for instance, remember to schedule a quick visit to their offices, get to know their business a little more closely, and give a genuine “thank you” in person.
+If you have a B2B client, for instance, schedule a quick visit to their offices, get to know their business a little more closely, and give a genuine “thank you” in person.

-This could be a profile on a certain customer that you feature on your website’s blog.
-Or, if you have a retail store with a variety of products in, show a picture and a quick blurb of thanks on your whiteboard (if the customer is comfortable with it).
+This could be a profile on a certain customer that you feature on your website’s blog or social media channels.
+Or, if you have a retail store with a variety of products, show a picture and a quick blurb of thanks on your whiteboard (if the customer is comfortable with it).

 If you run a B2B model, you can even offer your customer of the month’s products in your own store.

-An easy way to show your first-time customers that you appreciate their business is to have them give you a second chance if they returned or missed your product or service.
+An easy way to show your first-time customers that you appreciate their business is to provide a special discount or incentive for them to shop with you again.

 Say, for instance, you run a clothing store and a first-time customer returned a product they purchased.
 Ask them for a second chance (and show them you appreciated their business in the first place) by offering a 10% discount on the next product they buy.

-Or, if you run an events business and for some reason, a customer couldn’t attend (bad weather, traffic, or an unexpected conflict), give them a certificate, refund, or discount on a next service.
+Or, if you run an events business and for some reason, a customer couldn’t attend (bad weather, traffic, or an unexpected conflict), give them a certificate, refund, or discount on their next service.

 Not only do these gestures show that you appreciate your customer’s business, but you’ll encourage them to come back for more.